arielherself/espresso/README.md

 ## Sam Bankman-Fried charged with defrauding investors

 On Tuesday Sam Bankman-Fried was to appear before Congress, to answer questions about the [collapse of FTX](https://te.arielherself.xyz/finance-and-economics/2022/11/09/the-spectacular-fall-of-ftx-and-sam-bankman-fried), the crypto exchange he founded.
 Instead, on Monday evening he was arrested in the Bahamas, where FTX is based, at the request of American prosecutors.
-On Tuesday America’s Securities and Exchange Commission charged him with defrauding investors.
-More charges are expected.
+On Tuesday federal prosecutors in New York charged him with eight crimes, including wire fraud and money laundering.
+Separate civil charges from America’s Securities and Exchange Commission allege that he defrauded investors.
 The Bahamas is expected to extradite him in short order.

 Prosecutors have been probing whether Mr Bankman-Fried broke the law by loaning FTX customer funds to Alameda Research, his nominally independent trading firm.
 They have also been investigating whether he manipulated the market for two cryptocurrencies.